 But a brand new study () says that there is not substantial relation between consumption of dietary and blood cholesterol level.
 Concluding the fact the committee said that ”Cholesterol is not a nutrient of concern for over consumption”.

 New guidelines does not say you have the freedom to munch on other kinds of animal fat

 The moment Dietary Guidelines committee released its statement every media covered the news.
 To put in plain words, the committee is still not sure about the connection between blood cholesterol and saturated fat foods such as butter, cheese.

 Another study says that low intake of saturated fat is not linked to lower risk of heart disease.
 The risk here lies what exactly you are replacing the saturated fat with.
 If you limit saturated fat and increase your intake of carb foods, you are not only lowering your good cholesterol but also driving up the triglyceride level.
-Triglycerides is another type of blood fat that join hands with LDL to trigger CVD (cardio vascular disease) in body.
-Replace foods such as butter/cheese with plant based fats such as almond butter, avocado or even olive oil to lower the CVD risk.
+Triglycerides are another type of blood fat that join hands with LDL to trigger CVD (cardiovascular disease) in the body.
+Replace foods such as butter/cheese with plant-based fats such as almond butter, avocado or even olive oil to lower the CVD risk.

 Natural Remedy For Cholesterol

 - Best natural remedy for cholesterol include lot of vegetables, fruits as a portion of your daily meal.

 - Handful of nuts such as almonds, pistachios, apricots etc. boost the good cholesterol and curb the triglycerides.

 - Move your body especially those who work for prolonged hours.